citelao/sensible/3-secure.md

 * hackers taking (or changing or deleting) your stuff, and
 * hackers hurting the people you care about.

-*This* is what you protect against by securing your computer.
+"Security" and the CIA triad can seem very abstract, but *these* fears are concrete. *This* is what you protect against by securing your computer.

-## All about the Benjamins, baby

-This list of fears is great because it also matches what *hackers* want.

-The Internet is complex and new; **perhaps there is other "bad stuff" that can happen to you**, that you don't even know to defend against.
+## Hackers want your money

-It turns out, **hackers want money**.
+These worries are rational. **It turns out, hackers *do* want your money**.

+This can be reassuring if you worry you don't know what hackers could possibly take from you.
+There are many things to hack and many ways to hack them, but at the end of the day criminals want your money.

-Every year, Verizon publishes a massive data breach report<!-- TODO cite -->---a report examining thousands of successful "hacks" across thousands of businesses.
-And every year they've measured, it's clear that criminals are mostly after money.
+Every year, Verizon publishes a massive report examining thousands of successful data breaches across thousands of businesses<!-- TODO cite -->.
+And every year, it's clear: **almost all data breaches are financially-motivated or for espionage** (corporate and government-affiliated).
+Hacking for fun, ideology, or grudge all trail distantly behind<!-- TODO cite -->.

 <aside class="sidenote">
 Or, in Verizon's words: